bougui505/blog/_posts/2016-04-11-convert_c_alpha_only_protein_structure_to_all_atoms_structure_using_modeller.markdown

 column of the pdb to get the standard deviation from the target distance and applies a Gaussian distance restraint along with the stereochemical restraints (BOND, ANGLE, DIHEDRAL, IMPROPER).

+The script can also handle backbone only protein structure and return a full atom protein.
+Just add the `bb` keyword argument.

 {% gist 07281e1e0156193c5ef047b1e0113106 %}